-He successfully pressured the Honduran government to establish protected wildlife and fishing refuges in the Gulf's coastal lagoons and since has been working patiently with the government to implement an on-the-ground strategy for enforcing protection of these sanctuaries.
-In 1996 CODDEFFAGOLF members persuaded the government of Honduras to enact a precedent-setting moratorium on the construction of new shrimp farms.
+He successfully pressured the Honduran government to establish protected wildlife and fishing refuges in the Gulf's coastal lagoons and worked patiently with the government to implement an on-the-ground strategy for enforcing protection of these sanctuaries.
+In 1996, CODDEFFAGOLF members persuaded the government of Honduras to enact a precedent-setting moratorium on the construction of new shrimp farms.
 After the organization's members exposed 60 instances where shrimp farmers violated the moratorium and marched on the capital city, the government increased enforcement measures and extended the licensing moratorium for a second year.
-These accomplishments have not come easily.
-Varela and CODDEFFAGOLF are challenging powerful interests and several years ago two of the organization's members were killed.
-Meanwhile, Varela has had his life threatened repeatedly.
+Such accomplishments did not come easily.
+Varela and CODDEFFAGOLF challenged powerful interests and and in the mid 1990s, two of the organization's members were killed.
+Varela has had his life threatened repeatedly.

 Watch in high resolution on YouTube.